rustyhowell/logging_tree/intro_to_logging.md

 module does all of this, and more.
 Using it is easy.

     import logging
-    logging.debug('This is a debug statement')
+    logging.warning('This is a warning statement')

 That's it.
-Now there is a lot to unpack here, and I've used a cool shortcut: `logging.debug()`.
+Now there is a lot to unpack here, and I've used a cool shortcut:
-So let's do it again without the short cut, one piece at a time:
+`logging.debug()`.
+So let's do it again without the short cut, one piece at a
+time:

     import logging
     root = logging.getLogger()              # Get the root logger
-    stdout = logging.StreamHandler()        # Create a StreamHandler, ie print to the console root.addHandler(stdout)                 # Add the StreamHandler to the root logger root.debug('This is a debug statement') # Log a message to the root logger.
+    stdout = logging.StreamHandler()        # Create a StreamHandler, ie print to the console root.addHandler(stdout)                 # Add the StreamHandler to the root logger root.debug('This is a warning statement') # Log a message to the root logger.

 As you can see, this is quite a bit longer than the last example. `logging.debug()` or `.error()`, `.info()`, etc. will automatically setup the minimum logging if it's not already setup.
 I.e. add a StreamHandler to the root logger.
 Another shortcut is `logging.basicConfig()`, which is the same but with out actually logging a message.
 IE it's missing the final `root.debug()` statement at end.

 So in your main function, you just setup your logging how you need it.